Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/01 - Command Line (UNIX)/README.md

 Skill Description
 -----------------
-The fellow knows the fundamentals of Command Line Unix and knows how to use various Linux/Unix system utilities to perform system administration tasks
+The Fellow will be able to use the fundamentals of Command Line Unix and the various Linux/Unix system utilities to perform System Administration tasks.

 Outputs
 -------
-After attaining this skill, and as a demonstration of it, a fellow should be able to complete the following exercises:
+After attaining this skill, and as a demonstration of it, I should be able to complete the following exercises:

 1. Files and Directories
   - Create directory named `some-dir` in the `/tmp` folder